frankthelen/rools/README.md

 It can be called multiple time.
 New rules will become effective immediately.

-`register()` is working synchronously and may `throw` an exception, e.g., if a rule is formally incorrect.
+`register()` is working asynchronously, i.e., it returns a promise.
+Its promise may be rejected, e.g., if a rule is formally incorrect.
-If an exception is thrown, the affected Rools instance becomes inconsistent and should no longer be used.
+If this happens, the affected Rools instance becomes inconsistent and should no longer be used.

 Example:
 ```js